 Welcome to my opinion series, The Built Environment Reviewed, where I take the time to analyze, rate, and yes maybe even gripe about my interactions with the built world.
-You can participate too by offering your own five-star rating after the article.

 It’s been over one year now since I stared at my computer monitor in horror watching as a massive structural fire ravaged Notre-Dame de Paris.
 On one hand, I felt fortunate that I had been able to tour the world’s most important Gothic cathedral before it’s destruction, but on the other hand I felt heartbroken for the people of France and everyone else around the world who had ever visited the 860-year-old shrine or admired its spectacular visage from afar.

 In the aftermath, the French government moved quickly to prepare for reconstruction.
 And despite the recent COVID-19 work stoppage, Notre Dame is apparently still on track to reopen by 2024 in time for the Olympic Games in Paris.
 One contentious issue, however, continues to be the Cathedral’s toppled spire, a 300-foot-tall landmark that was designed in the mid-19th century by a young architect called Eugène Emmanuel Viollet-le-Duc.
 His spire was a replacement for an earlier, storm-damaged spire.
 There is some debate now about whether or not a new spire should be a faithful replica of the original or a modern design.